The Chermette family has always been passionate about the art of making wine and its motto is the following.

 The whole clusters - not destemmed - go into the tank; the tank is then saturated with carbon dioxide and closed.
 After 2 to 3 days of maceration, the cellar team makes "pumping over" in the morning and in the evening: the juice from the bottom of the tank is pumped and poured over the top.
 The goal is to give color and structure to the wine with supple and silky tannins.

-Maceration lasts from 4 to 6 days for Beaujolais Nouveau, from 6 to 8 days for spring Beaujolais and from 10 to 12 days for crus.
+Maceration lasts 4 to 6 days for the Beaujolais Nouveau, 5 to 7 days for the Beaujolais du printemps and 10 to 12 days for the crus.
 Then the grapes are pressed in the pneumatic press.

-Our 228 liter oak barrels range from new to 5 years old.
+Our 228 liter oak barrels range from new to 7 years old.
 They give more structure to the wine thanks to the contribution of tannins naturally present in the wood.
 They also round off the tannins in the wine and fix the color over time.
-This aging gives woody and vanilla notes to the wines, letting most of the fruit and roundness of the gamay to express themselves.
+This ageing process adds slightly woody and vanilla notes to the wines, while letting the fruit and roundness of the Gamay grape express themselves.

 The stainless steel tank keeps the wines fresh and intensifies the aromas of red and black fruit from the Gamay.